docs

 0xA22e20BA3336f5Bd6eCE959F5ac4083C9693e316

-Your support helps us maintain and improve the supervisor tool, add new features, and keep the project free and open source.
+Your support helps us maintain and improve the monitoring service, add new features, and keep the project free and open source.